Podgorica - When to Visit

 Plug Type

-Type C and Type F (standard European two-pin plugs)
+Type C and Type F plugs, the two-round-pin European standard

 Voltage